-APPEALS IN CRIMINAL CASES
+APPEALS IN CRIMINAL CASES.

-25.24 Qued

-- SEC.
-1. In criminal cases an appeal or writ of error allowed by law shall be taken within ten days from the date of the judgment or sentence. - SEC.
-2. When there are no bills of exceptions the transcript of the record shall be transmitted to this Court within thirty days after the entry of the appeal or suing out of the writ of error. - SEC.
-3. Bills of exceptions shall be presented to and signed by the trial Court within twenty days from the date of the appeal or writ of error entered, provided that the trial Court, in its discretion, may extend the time for signing said bills of exceptions for an additional period not to exceed twenty days by order signed within the original period of twenty days herein allowed. - SEC.
-4. Within thirty days from the date upon which the bills of exceptions are signed, the transcript of record shall be transmitted to this Court; and the case shall be heard at the earliest convenient day after the record is transmitted to this Court, either during the term at which the transcript is received or at the first term thereafter, unless continued for cause.

-&lt;sup>1 As amended by Chap.
-586, Acts of 1943.

-&lt;sup>2 As amended by the Court of Appeals on June 24, 1943.

 SEC.
+1. In criminal cases an appeal or writ of error allowed by law shall be taken within ten days from the date of the judgment or sentence. į

+ORDER OF COURT

+AMENDING RULE NO. 24 AS TO COLLECTION OF CLERK'S COSTS.

+ORDERED by the Court of Appeals this 15th day of October, 1936, that beginning with appeals entered after the 1st day of November, 1936, the clerk shall, when collecting from appellants the costs of printing transcripts of records under Rule No. 24, collect in addition from the appellants and each of them, the clerk's fees which will be payable by each as then estimated.

+For the Court,

+CARROLL T. BOND, Chief Judge.

+Filed: October 15th.
+1936.

+SEC.
+2. When there are no bills of exceptions the transcript of the record shall be transmitted to this Court within thirty days after the entry of the appeal or suing out of the writ of error.

+SEC.
+3. Bills of exceptions shall be presented to and signed by the trial Court within twenty days from the date of the appeal or writ of error entered, provided that the trial Court, in its discretion, may extend the time for signing said bills of exceptions for an additional period of ten days, by order signed within the original period of twenty days herein allowed.

+SEC.
+4. Within thirty days from the date upon which the bills of exceptions are signed, the transcript of record shall be transmitted to this Court; and the case shall be heard at the earliest convenient day after the record is transmitted to this Court, either during the term at which the transcript is received or at the first term thereafter, nuless continued for cause.

-5. Criminal cases may, by order of this Court, or on motion of the Attorney-General or counsel for the accused, be advanced so as to be disposed of without unnecessary delay.
+SEC.
+5. Criminal cases may, by order of this Court. or on motion of the Attorney-General or counsel for the accused, be advanced so as to be disposed of without unnecessary delay.

-APPEALS FROM PRO FORMA ORDERS
+APPEALS FROM PRO FORMA ORDERS.